Ballymackey: Facilities

+Ballymackey Football Club plays on an AstroTurf pitch in Ballinree.
+Some of their star players include Emmet Dwyer, Paraic “podge” Bergin and Matthew Bergin.
+Their most legendary player is Rylan Caplice who once scored a hat-trick against Moneygall.

 The recycling centre located at Ballaghveny in Ballymackey was closed in 2011 pending a new arrangement being set up to run the facility.

 Notable people

 William Chester, the fifth Bishop of Killaloe, Kilfenora, Clonfert and Kilmacduagh and author.
 Educated at Trinity College, Dublin, held the incumbency at Ballymackey before his appointment to the episcopate in 1884.

 The Ó Tighearnaigh of Ormond family held land in Ormond Upper including Ballymackey.

 Buildings of interest

 The ruined St Michael's church at Cloonmore was commissioned by the Board of First Fruits.
 The building is listed as being of special Architectural, Archaeological and Social interest.

 Castle Willington is an 18th-century Georgian style private residence with a 19th-century towerhouse style extension.
-Located beside the Ollatrim River in the downland of Killowney Big.
+Located beside the Ollatrim River in the townland of Killowney Big.
 The building is listed as being of architectural and archaeological interest.